morea-framework/morea-framework.github.io/docs/change-hi/getting-started.md

 There are many potential ways to support collaborative workshop curriculum development for Change-HI.
 We would like to use a "Fork-and-Pull-Request" approach to development.
 This means you will develop and maintain workshop curriculum using the following process:

 1. Install the required tools and libraries for Morea.
+2. Request a stub module if necessary
-2. Create a fork of the Change-HI Morea site repository in your personal GitHub account, and clone that repository to your computer.
+3. Create a fork of the Change-HI Morea site repository in your personal GitHub account, and clone that repository to your computer.
-3. Build and run your local copy of the Change-HI Morea site.
+4. Build and run your local copy of the Change-HI Morea site.
-4. Create a branch to hold your changes to the site.
+5. Create a branch to hold your changes to the site.
-5. Edit files to update the site with your changes, and review the results locally.
+6. Edit files to update the site with your changes, and review the results locally.
-6. Once you are satisfied with your changes, commit them and push your branch to GitHub.
+7. Once you are satisfied with your changes, commit them and push your branch to GitHub.
-7. Create a pull request so that the Change-HI site administrators can review your changes prior to merging them into the published version of the site.
+8. Create a pull request so that the Change-HI site administrators can review your changes prior to merging them into the published version of the site.
 Sometimes, the administrators might request a few changes prior to merging, in which case you can easily update the file in the pull request.

 Once the pull request is merged, you're done, at least until the next time you need to create another workshop (or update the materials associated with your original workshop).
 At that point, the process is a bit simpler: